patrick-llgc/Learning-Deep-Learning/paper_notes/mobilenets.md

 #### Overall impression
 The way normal 2D conv op handles channel information is almost in a fully connected fashion.
 Each channel in the input is filtered and weighted into the output by different weights in different and corresponding layers in the conv kernel.
 Depthwise separable conv applies the same 2D conv kernel to all depths, and uses a pointwise conv (1x1 conv) to combine it.

+This is followed up and improved by [MobileNets v2](mobilenets_v2.md) and [MobileNets v3](mobilenets_v3.md).

 #### Key ideas
-- Two ways to build small and efficient networks: compressing pretrained networks (quantization, hashing, pruning or distillation, or low-bit network); training small networks direclty with new architectures such as mobilenets, mobilenets v2 shufflenet, xception, etc.
+- Two ways to build small and efficient networks: compressing pretrained networks (quantization, hashing, pruning or distillation, or low-bit network); training small networks directly with new architectures such as mobilenets, mobilenets v2 shufflenet, xception, etc.
 - MobileNet applies a single filter to each input channel.
 - Computation cost:
 	- Input: F x F x M (M channel)